george24601/notes/mgmt/project_mgmt.md

 the true end of task - complete work and get evaluation

-### On remote teams

-- Most work is async by far.
+Most work is async by far.
 People post what they're up to, and other people will go and bother them if they're doing something relevant.

 100% on self starters.
 Micromanagers or workers that require great oversight aren't going to work.

 That sounds like how all my best managers have worked, whether on site or remote.
 Their job is to facilitate your work, not control it.

-Innovation is not a group activity, it is always the work of a single individual's creativity.
-You might think otherwise, that brainstorming and bouncing ideas off each other is important, but you'd be wrong.

 “International team” where expectation and default cultural bias are major issues.